 Join a Local Chess Club

-If you do attend your local chess club regularly, not only will you be able to play against them and improve your game, but you'll also hear about local tournaments and, most importantly, local rated tournaments.
+If you do attend your local chess club, you will be able to play against other players and improve your game.
+You'll also learn about local tournaments and, most importantly, local rated tournaments.

-If you're not part of a chess club, you can always find tournaments via local chess federations like the Australian Chess Federation, which has an events calendar on its website detailing tournaments, their location, the entry fees, and whether or not they're rated.
+If you're not part of a chess club, you can find tournaments via local chess federations like the Australian Chess Federation2.
+The AFC website keeps an events calendar detailing tournaments, their location, the entry fees, and whether or not they're rated.

 Compete in Local Tournaments

-The good thing about tournaments is that they're often organised by level so even if your local chess club has a sporadic range of player abilities, a tournament should have you playing games against players with similar skills to you.
+Tournaments are often organised by level.
+If your local chess club features a range of player abilities, a tournament should have you playing games against players with skill levels on par with yours.

 If you play in rated tournaments and win matches, you'll gain points towards either your initial rating or improve your current rating.
 Keep in mind that not every tournament is rated.
 This basically means that the results won't be reported to and/or considered by FIDE for the purpose of player evaluation and rating.